crd150/crd150.github.io/policymap.md

 This guide provides step-by-step instructions for downloading data from [PolicyMap](https://ucdavis.policymap.com/newmaps#/).
 PolicyMap is a fully web-based online data and mapping application that gives you access to over 15,000 indicators related to demographics, housing, crime, mortgages, health, jobs and more.
 Data are available at all common geographies (address, block group, census tract, zip code, county, city, state, Metropolitan area) as well as unique geographies like school districts and political boundaries.

 In this guide, we will download PolicyMap census tract data for the City of Oakland.
 We will download median housing value.
 UC Davis provides full access to all PolicyMap tools for staff, students, and faculty.
 You can access the full site only if you are on campus or logged onto the UC Davis VPN Client.
 Download the PulseSecure VPN app using the directions outlined [here](https://www.library.ucdavis.edu/service/connect-from-off-campus/).
 We will download data from the UCD PolicyMap portal and clean up the files in R.   Much of this we already covered in [Lab 3](https://crd150.github.io/lab3.html).
-However, we also in this guide how to deal with missing values in PolicyMap data.

 <div style="margin-bottom:25px;">
 </div>
 ## **Installing and Loading Packages**
 \

 We'll be using the package **VIM** in this guide.
-Install it.
+Install it if you already haven't.

 ```r